 my pubescent facial hair.
 I never got the hang of it.

-“A clean face makes you look diserable, more professional.”
+“A clean face makes you look desirable, more professional.”

 Although I never really found to this to be true.